Tendayi Darikwa: Wigan Athletic

 On 11 January 2021, Darikwa joined League One side Wigan Athletic on a short-term contract until the end of the season, making his debut for the club on 16 January in a 3–3 draw with Rochdale.
 Darikwa signed a two-year contract with the club on 1 July 2021.
 He scored his first goal for Wigan in a 2–0 win at Charlton Athletic on 21 August 2021.

 Apollon Limassol

 On 27 June 2023, Darikwa was announced to have agreed a deal in principle to join Cypriot First Division club Apollon Limassol.

 Lincoln City

 On 5 July 2024, Darikwa joined Lincoln City on a one-year deal with the option of another year.
 He made his debut on 10 August in a 3–2 win against Burton Albion in which he scored Lincoln's second goal with a low header.
 On the 3 January 2025, Darikwa signed a new contract until the summer of 2026 with a club option for a further 12 months.
 He was voted the clubs Player of the Season after his first season at the club.

 He was named as captain ahead of the 2025–26 season.
+In January 2026, the club exercised their one-year option, extending this contract until the summer of 2027.
+After winning promotion from League One in the 2025–26 season, he was named in the EFL League One Team of the Season alongside teammates, George Wickens, Sonny Bradley and Jack Moylan.
+He finished the season receiving an April player of the month nomination after scoring two more goals.

+During the second game of the Championship season, Darikwa suffered a ruptured ACL injury against Portsmouth and was later ruled out for remainder of the season.